syntithenai/hermod/README.md

 ## Quickstart

-Dependancies including deepspeech model and rasa can be installed (on Linux) by included npm packages so quickstart is
+Dependancies including deepspeech model and rasa can be installed (on Linux Ubuntu 18.10) by included npm packages so quickstart is

 `npm install`